 Microsoft has recently released its new Windows 11 operating system, which included new additions and improvements to the accessibility features.
-With a name change from Ease of Access to Accessibility in the settings, and the accessibility options being available from the Control Center in the taskbar, it’s clear that efforts have been made to make it easier to enable accessibility options.
+With a name change from Ease of Access to Accessibility in the settings, and the accessibility options being available from the Control Centre in the taskbar.
+It’s clear that efforts have been made to make it easier to enable accessibility options.

-CFA Australia has undertaken a hands-on assessment of the new operating system and while most of the features that were present in Windows 10 have only received incremental updates, there are a number of new features including voice typing which are welcome additions.
+CFA Australia has undertaken a hands-on assessment of the new operating system.
+While most of the features that were present in Windows 10 have only received incremental updates, there are a number of new features.
+Including voice typing which are welcome additions.

 The new Windows 11 accessibility features include:

-- direct access to a suite of accessibility features directly from the control center icon on the taskbar, saving users from having to look through accessibility options in the operating system settings section.
+- Direct access to a suite of accessibility features directly from the control centre icon on the taskbar.
+Saving users from having to look through accessibility options in the operating system settings section.

-While in our view the upgrade for supported devices is worth it, especially for users needing the voice typing feature, users should be aware that the Home version of Windows 11 will require a Microsoft account to use it and there is no option to create a local account.
+While in our view the upgrade for supported devices is worth it, especially for users needing the voice typing feature.
+Users should be aware that the Home version of Windows 11, will require a Microsoft account to use it.
+There is no option to create a local account.
 This means that if you are planning to use Windows 11 Home, you will need internet access to set up your computer.

-The good news is that there’s not much to learn in using the new operating system for most users, and the most striking design change – the centring of the Start menu – can be put back on the left for consistency with Windows 10.
+The good news is that there’s not much to learn in using the new operating system for most users.
+The most striking design change – the centring of the Start menu – can be put back on the left for consistency with Windows 10.

 Eligible devices will start receiving the option to upgrade for free in the coming weeks.